How old should my child be before they come to the dentist?

 Bad breath can have many causes, and an individual my have one or more things working against them as it pertains to their breath.
 The more common causes of bad breath include the following:

-Periodontal (gum) Disease: Food debris and colonies of bacteria residing under the gumline for a period of time cause bone loss and swelling in the gums, which traps more food debris and bacteria underneath the gums, etc. This condition is a direct cause of bad breath.
+Food debris and colonies of bacteria residing under the gumline for a period of time cause bone loss and swelling in the gums, which traps more food debris and bacteria underneath the gums, etc.

-Dry Mouth (Xerostomia): Dry mouth has many causes such as mouth breathing, side effects of many medications, and salivary gland problems.
-A dry mouth is a common cause of bad breath.
+Dry mouth has many causes such as mouth breathing, side effects of many medications, and salivary gland problems.